 As technology continues to increase our flexibility and mobility in the ways we work, our office spaces should be designed in such a way to reflect this.
-The days of being married to your single desk area are at an end.
+The days of being married to your designated office space have come to an end.

-Whether you have a designated office space, or are just renting one a couple of days a month, it can be incredibly worthwhile to remove any rigidity to your working environment, though the use of hotdesking and communal work areas.
+Whether you have a permanent desk or are just renting one a couple of days a month, it can be incredibly worthwhile to remove any rigidity to your working environment, through the use of hotdesking and communal work areas.

-By creating a fluid, flexible space that can support the new ways of working, you will use your offices better while actively facilitating your employees’ productivity and well-being.
+By creating a fluid, flexible space that can support new ways of working and collaboration, you will use your offices better while actively facilitating your employees’ productivity and well-being.